7.5 credits cr.

 The course provides orientation and skills within modern computer modeling and simulation in chemistry.

-The course starts with an introduction to quantum mechanics and statistical thermodynamics, and then the theory for molecular interactions and models describing them with different levels of approximations is introduced.
+The course starts with an introduction to quantum mechanics and statistical thermodynamics, and then goes into the theory for molecular interactions and models describing them with different levels of approximations is introduced.

 Several important computational techniques are presented:

-- Introduction: What is Chemical Modeling?
-Definitions of modeling as experiment on theoretical model; introduction to basic types of modeling used in chemistry and overview of background physical theories
+- Introduction: What is Chemical Modelling?
+Definitions of modelling as experiment on theoretical model; introduction to basic types of modelling used in chemistry and overview of background physical theories.

 - Statistical Thermodynamics.
 Statistical ensembles: canonical, micro- and grand-canonical, NPT-emsembles.
 Free energies.
 Connection of microscopic and macroscopic properties.